A kitchen printer facilitates communication between your kitchen crew and your wait staff, thus providing a better customer experience.

 A kitchen printer allows the cook to see what was entered into the point-of-sale system.
 There’s no reason to question someone’s handwriting or a pen’s sweaty smudge.
 Your chefs can stay in the kitchen while feeling confident that the orders coming in will be accurate.

 Orders are immediately printed out and sent to the kitchen’s designated location, where the chef can hear them and set them to work right away.
 In the brief period of time that exists between the register and the kitchen, a waiter cannot afford to become preoccupied with another customer or task.
 While it seems like a short period, it can add up.

 Kitchen printers might be even more helpful if you also employ other modern equipment in your restaurant.
 If tableside ordering were in place, a waiter wouldn’t need to return to a POS station to send the order back to the kitchen.
 And if you have customized stations, customers may occasionally place their orders directly from the table.

 If you have a bigger restaurant, you might also want to think about getting extra printers for various kitchen sections.
 Then, you could automatically print different foods to the appropriate section, sending appetizers to one printer and entrees to another, reducing the likelihood of confusing conversations between your kitchen staff.

 A dish with more than one option or a customer who has a long list of special requests can be challenging for a waiter or chef.
-With the help of your POS and a good printer, you can easily identify orders with a well-organized ticket.
+With the help of your POS and good kitchen printers, you can easily identify orders with a well-organized ticket.
 Servers can typically type in any specific, one-of-a-kind instructions into a POS system, saving them the time of going back to the kitchen.

 Things to Consider Before Buying a Kitchen Printer